gildahl/arcadeVFE/README.md

 ==========
 **Known Bugs**: There are currently a few known bugs in version 1.1 that will be fixed in 1.2.

-* If you start with `Other` selected as the arcade type, the software may crash when selecting a room.
+* If you start with `Other` selected as the arcade type, the software may crash when selecting a rom.

 * If you use **GameInfo** and move to a new machine too quickly (usually between 2 to 10 seconds), VFE may lose state and not operate with these machines any more until a restart.